benitomartin/substack-newsletters-search-course/README.md

 settings.openai.api_key = None
 ```

 The integration does not support at the moment Hugging Face.
-If you want to use it, please use OpenRouter or OpenAI as provider or check other possibilities in the [Opik integration documentation](https://www.comet.com/docs/opik/tracing/integrations/overview).
+If you want to use it, please use OpenRouter or OpenAI as a provider or check other possibilities in the [Opik integration documentation](https://www.comet.com/docs/opik/tracing/integrations/overview).

 ## 🧪 Tests